wp-plugins/mycurator/README.txt

 3. New saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 1.1.1 =
+* To support languages, you can customize the text of the link to the original or saved page
+* Fix to allow special language characters in article excerpt
+* Allow deletion of any Topic
+* New option to Not store excerpt field on post
+* More validation on Topic Name
+* Trim spaces from API Key entry

 = 1.1.0 =
 * Display article full text in WordPress post editor meta box